-Traxda Leveling Kits are now 25% Off and Ship Free.
+Traxda Leveling Kits are now 25% Off Plus Free Shipping!
 Traxda is a manufacturing company that makes all of their products in Tucson Arizona, was founded by Greg Pilling in 2011.
 Traxda has become one of the Premier manufacturers of Leveling Kits.
 Greg Pilling was one of the founders of Truxxx in 2004, the company that created the leveling kit segment in the truck aftermarket and has the most comprehensive line of leveling kits available on the market, with many more exciting products coming soon.

 Their supplier base is top notch, they also supply Raytheon Missile factory, Davis Monthan Air Force base, University of Arizona, and Tucson's Optics Valley.
 95% of their supplier spend is within 20 miles of our facility in Tucson.
 They have deliberately chosen to make their product in Tucson so that they can closely control the quality of their products.
 While many of Traxda's competitors have chosen to outsource leveling kits to Taiwan, China or India, they has chosen to be more concerned with the quality of their leveling kit than a few more points of profit.
 As a result of that focus on quality, Traxda is the top producer of leveling kits in the USA.

 They pride themselves on quality and on-time shipment, and have embraced just-in-time processes to make sure that their customers are satisfied and the quality remains at the highest level.
 The people at Traxda are all enthusiasts, and every full time employee has owned a modified vehicle - something Asian competitors can't claim.
 Our staff is ready to help you with your purchase.
 Call us at (813) 769-2451